-There are many factors to consider when it comes to acquiring a life insurance policy that can help protect your family’s future financial needs.
-This life insurance guide can help to make it easier to understand the basics process of purchasing life insurance.
-How it works, the types of coverage available, why you need it, and how to go about choosing a plan that’s right for you.
+There are many factors to consider when acquiring a life insurance policy that can help protect your family’s future financial needs.
+This life insurance guide can help make it easier to understand the basic process of purchasing life insurance.
+For example, how it works, the types of coverage available, why you need it, and how to go about choosing a plan that’s right for you.

-Life insurance is a contract between you and an insurance company to provide you with coverage based upon your timely payment of insurance premium.
+Life insurance is a contract between you and an insurance company to provide coverage based upon your timely payment of insurance premium.
 Life insurance provides a death benefit to your named beneficiary (usually a spouse) upon your death.
 When you pass away, your beneficiary files a claim with the insurance company to submit proof (a death certificate) of one’s passing.
-If there is an agent who usually works with your family, your beneficiary can contact the agent who will help him or her complete the needed paperwork.
-Or, your beneficiary can contact the insurance company directly and a claims representative will instruct him or her on what to do.
-After the insurance company receives all the documents, then your beneficiary will be issued the death benefit payout.
+If an agent usually works with your family, your beneficiary can contact the agent who will help them complete the needed paperwork.
+Or, your beneficiary can get the insurance company directly, and a claims representative will instruct them on what to do.
+After the insurance company receives all the documents, your beneficiary will be issued the death benefit payout.

 If you name a minor as a beneficiary, then a custodian of the policy would have to file the claim.
-This could be someone who you named to manage the money from the policy in case you died while your child is still a minor.
-If you didn’t name anyone, then a court will appoint someone.
+This could be someone you named to manage the money from the policy if you died while your child is still a minor.
+If you didn’t call anyone, then a court will appoint someone.

 Main Types of Life Insurance

 Life insurance can either be temporary or permanent.
 Temporary insurance is more commonly called term insurance, and policies are issued for a specified number of years, often from 5 to 30.
 Permanent insurance covers you for your entire life or up to a certain age, usually 100-years-old.

 The main differences between term and permanent life insurance.

 Term pays a death benefit to your beneficiary only if you die during an active policy until age 95 Pays a death benefit to your beneficiary regardless of when you die as long as the policy is in force.